sanketkumaronline/real_estate_analysis/README.md

 ### Model Performance

 The performance or accuracy of the model has been evaluated based on 3 most commonly used evaluation metrics used for linear regression models.
+Given below is the performance of the model after making above mentioned changes and taking train_size as 0.9.

 **Coefficient of Determination (R2) :** It explains to what extent the variance of one variable explains the variance of the second variable.
 It usually has a value of 0 to 1.
 The closer the value is to 1, better the fit.
 The R2 value for this model comes out to be 0.9412.
-It means about 95% of the observed variation can be explained by the model’s inputs.
+It means about 94% of the observed variation can be explained by the model’s inputs.

 **Mean Absolute Error (MAE) :** It is an arithmetic average of the absolute errors.
 It has same unit as original data.
 The lower the MAE value, more accurate the model is.
 The MAE for this model is 50207.32.